Description

 This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AL, Cultural Literacy/DIV

-Studies writings in English by American writers of Chinese, Japanese, Korean, Vietnamese, Filipino, Pacific Islander, and other Asian ancestry.
-Considers the writings in their historical, cultural, political, and social contexts.
-Emphasizes development of Asian and Pacific American perspectives, values, and identities.
+Introduces Asian American and Pacific Islander literary works and considers the writings in their historical, cultural, political, and social contexts.
+Emphasizes development of Asian and Pacific American perspectives, values, and identities, paying close attention to the issues of race, immigration, and public policy.
+This course is also offered as ES 244; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
 Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AL, Cultural Literacy/DIV